skuroda/PersistentRegexHighlight/README.md

 ## Settings
 `regex`:

 An array of hash entries used to determine what to highlight.
-Entries have one required (`pattern`) and two optional keys (`color` and `ignore_case`).
+Entries have one required (`pattern`) and two optional keys (`color_scope` and `ignore_case`).
 The `pattern` key should map to a string specifying the patter to search for.
-The `color` key contains the coloring scope to use.
+The `color_scope` key contains the coloring scope to use.
 For more information on coloring, see [Specifiying Highlight Color](https://github.com/skuroda/PersistentRegexHighlight#specifying-highlight-color).
 The `ignore_case` key is a boolean value used to specify if case should be ignored for a particular pattern.
 By default, this is set to false.

     {
         "regex": [{
             "pattern": "foo",
-            "color": "color.scope.name",
+            "color_scope": "color.scope.name",
             "ignore_case: true
         }]
     }